rhyseowen/pp6calculator/README.md

 	h) help : Print this Message
 	u) up : Go up one menu level
 	q) quit : exit the calculator

+### Week Three: Object Orientation

+Within the week three menu available operations are:

+	1) interval : Calculate the interval of a 4 vector
+	2) boost_z : boost a four vector along the z axis
+	3) generateMuons: Generate Muons and use the particle class
+	h) help : Print this Message
+	u) up : Go up one menu level
+	q) quit : exit the calculator

 ### Return Codes
 If the program encounters an error and is subsequently quit it will return one of the following codes.